-The Board presently has seven members.
+The Board presently has six members.
 There are two directors in the class whose term of office expires on the date of the Annual Meeting.
 Each of the two nominees listed below is currently a director of the Company.
-If elected at the Annual Meeting, each of these nominees would serve until the 2023 Annual Meeting and until his successor has been duly elected and qualified, or, if sooner, until the director's death, resignation, or removal.
+If elected at the Annual Meeting, each of these nominees would serve until the 2026 annual meeting and until his or her successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
 It is the Company's policy to encourage directors and nominees for director to attend the Annual Meeting.
-All seven of our directors serving at the time of our 2019 Annual Meeting of Stockholders attended that meeting either by teleconference or in person.
+All of our directors serving at the time of our 2022 Annual Meeting of Stockholders attended that meeting either by teleconference or in person.